As sure as tick follow tock and night follows day so a Sony PS5 will surely follow the phenomenally successful PS4.

-Here we are talking about the PS5 but there's a couple of new PS4 models on their way this year, and we're still waiting for that PlayStation 4 Slim to arrive with HDMI 2.0 and potential 4K playback.
+Here we are talking about the PS5 but there's a couple of new PS4 models on their way this year, and the new CUH-1200 redesign seriously improves the sound and heat generation as well as radically drops the power draw too.

 But 4K playing of video content isn't enough for us.
 Will the PlayStation 5 be capable of letting us game at the latest Ultra HD uber-resolution?